niplav/site/about.md

 rarely using a "-" as a negative sign for a year before the [Common Era](https://en.wikipedia.org/wiki/Common_Era).

-* [translator "translator"]
-* [transcriptor "transcriptor"]
+#### Language

-* language: {english, german, french, serbocroatian, esperanto, lojban, ithkuil, toki pona}
+The language tag shows the language the body of the text is written in.
+Currently, there are only texts in English and German, but the tag may be one of the following: {english, german, french, serbocroatian, esperanto, lojban, ithkuil, toki pona, latin}

+#### Confidence

 * confidence {certain, highly likely, likely, possible, unlikely, highly unlikely, remote, impossible, log, fiction, theory, translation, transcription, emotional, other}

+#### Status

 * status {notes, draft, in progress, finished, abandoned}
 * importance [1;10]